Sphereon-Opensource/PEX/README.md

 The PE Library supports the following actions:

-[Created by us:]

-    - Validation of the structure of provided presentation definition
-    - Deconstruction of presentation submission from available verifiable credentials
-    - Verification of presentation submissions as per defined presentation definition
-    - Utilities: to build and use different models compliant with the DIF specs.

-[Made by Scott/ following the specification]

-    - Creating a presentation definition / request
+ * Creating a presentation definition / request
-    - Validating a presentation defenition / request
+ * Validating a presentation definition / request to be as per specification
-    - Creating a presentation submission
+ * Creating a presentation submission
-    - Validating a presentation submission
+ * Validating a presentation submission when received
-    - Input evaluations
+ * Input evaluations: Verification of presentation submissions to be as per presentation definition
+ * Utilities: to build and use different models compliant with the [DIF Presentation Exchange v1.0.0 specification](https://identity.foundation/presentation-exchange/).

 Stateful storage or credential management should be implemented in separate libraries/ modules that make use of the underlying DIF Presentation Exchange implementation.
 By keeping these separate, the library will stay platform agnostic.